derangeddk/kdev/README.md

 - traefik (requires uninstalling the default nginx)
 - zalando-postgres-operator

-Feel free to contribute more applications
+Feel free to contribute more services.

 ### Sealed Secrets